infinum/android-handbook/Dependency injection.md

 	}
 ```

-2. We need someone who wants to use this ApiService (request it as a dependency)
+2. We need someone who wants to use this ApiService (request it as a dependency).

 ```java
 	public class PokemonInteractorImpl implements PokemonInteractor {